 Situated in Georgia's Classic Heartland, Columbus is the second-largest city in the state, well-known for its unique attractions and southern hospitality.
 The city was the site of the final battle in the Civil War, and was once an important textile-manufacturing and industrial center.
 While maintaining its historical roots, Columbus has all the traits of a modern city, and includes a wealth of wonderful cultural and outdoor pursuits for visitors to enjoy.

-Check out Columbus, GA homes for sale, and rent to own, foreclosure, HUD, for sale by owner and more
+Check out Columbus, GA homes for sale that may include: rent to own, foreclosure, HUD, for sale by owner and more

 Housing StatisticsThe current population of the city is hovering around the 200,000 mark, with a slightly higher ratio of women over men, and a median age of roughly 33.
 The estimated income per household is about $40,000, with a per capita income of about half that.
 With relatively low rates of income, house prices are generally fairly low compared to other major cities.
 The current average sales price for a property is just over $186,000, with a median price of just $115,000.
 On average, home sales are at about 600 per month, although this has fluctuated greatly over the last few years, between less than 100 up to 1,000.
 Both rent to own houses and houses for sale are common in the city.